ehealthsuisse/EPR-by-example/files/PIXFeed.md

 the ZAS central service, which includes the name, birthdate, gender, nationality and the EPR-SPID.
 Primary systems may provide other demographic data (e.g., address and other contact data).

-The community response includes either a success confirmation, or a error code in the case an error occured in the community during registration.
-In the success case the community stores the patient data provided by the primary system, matches the data set to other patient data set registered by other primary systems and assigns the patient data set to a master patient record and the master patient ID (XAD-PID).
+The community response includes a success confirmation, or a error code in the case an error occured in the community during registration.
+In case of success the community stores the patient data provided by the primary system, matches the data set to other patient data set registered by other primary systems and assigns the patient data set to a master patient record and the master patient ID (XAD-PID).